 Intel's incessant motherboard upgrades, which require new sockets or restrict support within existing sockets, have earned the company plenty of criticism from the enthusiast community — especially given AMD's long line of AM4-compatible processors.
 That trend will continue with a new requirement for LGA1700 sockets and the 600-series chipset for Alder Lake (we've already seen plenty of listings and pictures of Z690 motherboards).
 Still, if rumors hold true, Intel will stick to the new socket for at least the next generation of processors (7nm Meteor Lake) and possibly for an additional generation beyond that, rivaling AMD's AM4 longevity.

-PCIe 5.0 and DDR5 support are both listed in patch notes, possibly giving Intel a connectivity advantage over competing chips, but there are a lot of considerations involved with these big technology transitions.
+PCIe 5.0 and DDR5 support give Intel a connectivity advantage over competing chips, but there are a lot of considerations involved with these big technology transitions.
 As we saw with the move from PCIe 3.0 to 4.0, a step up to a faster PCIe interface requires thicker motherboards (more layers) to accommodate wider lane spacing, more robust materials, and retimers due to stricter trace length requirements.
 All of these factors conspire to increase cost.

-We recently spoke with Microchip, which develops PCIe 5.0 switches, and the company tells us that, as a general statement, we can expect those same PCIe 4.0 requirements to become more arduous for motherboards with a PCIe 5.0 interface, particularly because they will require retimers for even shorter lane lengths and even thicker motherboards.
+We can expect those same PCIe 4.0 requirements to become more arduous for motherboards with a PCIe 5.0 interface, particularly because they will require retimers for even shorter lane lengths and even thicker motherboards.
 That means we could see yet another jump in motherboard pricing over what the industry already absorbed with the move to PCIe 4.0.
 Additionally, PCIe 5.0 also consumes more power, which will present challenges in mobile form factors.

-Benchmarks have surfaced that indicate that Alder Lake supports DDR5 memory, but like the PCIe 5.0 interface, but it also remains to be seen if Intel will enable it on the leading wave of processors.
+Intel has announced that Alder Lake will support DDR5 memory, but that will cause pricing pressure.
 Notably, every transition to a newer memory interface has resulted in higher up-front DIMM pricing, which is concerning in the price-sensitive desktop PC market.
 DDR4 for example first came to the HEDT segment on Intel's X99 platform in 2014, and pricing at the time was more than double the cost of DDR3.
 Skylake brought DDR4 to the mainstream segment in 2015, but it still carried a 25-50% price premium.
 Current signs point to a 50% to 60% premium for DDR5 memory.

-We have, however, seen signs that only the higher-end Alder Lake desktop PC platforms, like Z-series motherboard, will support DDR5, while lower-end B- and H-series boards will use DDR4 for a friendlier price of entry.
-There have also been concrete reports that Intel will continue to use its new Gear 1 and Gear 2 memory alignment with Alder Lake.
-You can read more about this memory alignment, and the pros and cons, here.
+We have, however, seen signs that only the higher-end Alder Lake desktop PC platforms, like Z-series motherboard, will support DDR5, while lower-end boards will use DDR4 for a friendlier price of entry.

 Additionally, the new desktop PC motherboards for Alder Lake chips will herald the arrival of mainstream ATX12VO motherboards that leverage a new lower-power PSU specification.
-Both systems with support for standard power supplies and the ATX12VO spec are planned, but Intel is on a full-court press to push adoption of the new standard.
+Both systems with support for standard power supplies and the ATX12VO spec are planned, but Intel is on a full-court press to push the adoption of the new standard.
 However, despite Intel's fondness for the standard, we have yet to see a significant number of 600-series boards that support ATX12VO.
 Almost all boards work with standard power supplies.

 Intel 12th-Gen Alder Lake Xe LP Integrated Graphics

-The Alder Lake-S processors come armed with the 32 EUs (256 shaders) in a GT1 configuration, and the iGPU on early samples runs at 1.5 GHz.
-We've also seen Alder Lake-P benchmarks with the GT2 configuration, with 96 EUs (768 shaders).
+We've also seen Alder Lake-P benchmarks (the mobile chips) with the GT2 configuration, with 96 EUs (768 shaders).
 The early Xe LP iGPU silicon on the -P model runs at 1.15GHz, but as with all engineering samples, that could change with shipping models.

 Alder Lake's integrated GPUs support up to five display outputs (eDP, dual HDMI, and Dual DP++), and support the same encoding/decoding features as both Rocket Lake and Tiger Lake, including AV1 8-bit and 10-bit decode, 12-bit VP9, and 12-bit HEVC.